arthurbnu/dev-lab/README.md

 To create a new Quizz, just add a new md file in the content folder
 - copy paste an existing file in content/quizz
-- fill the file with your own sparql request and settings
+- fill the file with your own sparql request and settings (game template, topic, title, options..)
+- easily create your sparql query online on https://query.wikidata.org/